tmccaffrey914/customer-invitations/README.md

-# Intercom Take Home Test
+# Take Home Test
 This package takes an input of Customer Information in the form of a Text File - either stored locally on the machine or at a given URL; and a Radius in Kilometers.
-The Radius is used then to determine which customers are within range of the Dublin Intercom office.
+The Radius is then used to determine which customers are within range of Dublin.

 ## 🏃How to Run 🚶
 First things first, lets get our own copy of the project: